Skip to content

 FAQ

-For a team with 5 provider integrations and moderate webhook usage, expect roughly 3-4 weeks of engineering effort spread across 6-8 calendar weeks.
-The main workstreams are OAuth app registration (1-2 days per provider), token export/import (2-3 days), JSONata response mappings (3-5 days for the first 3 integrations), webhook re-routing (1-2 days per provider), and a 7-14 day dual-read validation window.
+For a team with five provider integrations and moderate webhook usage, expect 3-4 weeks of engineering effort spread across 6-8 calendar weeks.
+OAuth app registration takes 1-2 days per provider, token export and import 2-3 days total, JSONata response mappings 3-5 days for the first three integrations then 0.5-1 day per additional, webhook re-routing 1-2 days per provider, dual-read validation 7-14 days elapsed, and cutover 1-2 days per integration.
+Keep the old contract live for 14 days after cutover as a rollback path.

 More from our Blog